mlswg/mls-protocol/draft-barnes-mls-protocol.md

 signatures on the messages under identity keys.

-[[ OPEN ISSUE: Signatures under the identity keys, while simple, have the side-effect of publicly and thoroughly breaking any form of deniability.
-We may wish to allow other options, such as (ii) a key chained off of the identity key, or (iii) some other key obtained through a different manner, such as a pairwise deniable channel. ]]
+[[ OPEN ISSUE: Signatures under the identity keys, while simple, have the side-effect of preclude deniability.
+We may wish to allow other options, such as (ii) a key chained off of the identity key, or (iii) some other key obtained through a different manner, such as a pairwise channel that provides deniability for the message contents.]]

 ## Forward and post-compromise security